Parameter tuning and model selection in optimal transport with semi-dual Brenier formulation: Numerical experiments

-Overall, when we compare the models after being calibrated with the semi-dual we observe that ICNN always has the poorest performance.
-We may not have chosen the hyperpameters and the network structures in the best possible way and the ground truth may not favour this model.
 The SSNB model performs better by almost an order of magnitude than Sinkhorn on the Quadratic and Tensorized experiments.
 Conversely, as expected, the Sinkhorn model is the best one on the Log-Sum-Exp experiment.
 In terms of computation time, the training of the SSNB model takes between one and three hours and between 30 minutes and one hour for the semi-dual computation on a 120 GB RAM CPU.
 ICNN and Sinkhorn take a few minutes and a few seconds respectively for the training and semi-dual computation on a RTX6000 GPU.

 Thanks to the high scalabilty of Sinkhorn, we repeated those three experiments on larger batches with $n=10000$ averaged on $10$ runs.
 As shown on Table \ref{tab:sink}, Sinkhorn recovers the same behavior as SSNB with respect to the semi-dual.
-Not only the best parameter $\varepsilon$ is always chosen but also, we show in the Appendix that in the Quadratic and Log-Sum-Exp setting, the error strictly increases with the semi-dual value.
+Not only the best parameter $\varepsilon$ is always chosen but also, we show in Appendix that in the Quadratic and LSE settings, the error increases with the semi-dual.